Weather forecasting: Ancient forecasting

-For millennia, people have tried to forecast the weather.
 In 650 BC, the Babylonians predicted the weather from cloud patterns as well as astrology.
 In about 350 BC, Aristotle described weather patterns in Meteorologica.
 Later, Theophrastus compiled a book on weather forecasting, called the Book of Signs.
 Chinese weather prediction lore extends at least as far back as 300 BC, which was also around the same time ancient Indian astronomers developed weather-prediction methods.
-In New Testament times, Jesus himself referred to deciphering and understanding local weather patterns, by saying, "When evening comes, you say, 'It will be fair weather, for the sky is red', and in the morning, 'Today it will be stormy, for the sky is red and overcast.'
+In the New Testament, Jesus is quoted as referring to deciphering and understanding local weather patterns, by saying, "When evening comes, you say, 'It will be fair weather, for the sky is red', and in the morning, 'Today it will be stormy, for the sky is red and overcast.'
 You know how to interpret the appearance of the sky, but you cannot interpret the signs of the times."

 In 904 AD, Ibn Wahshiyya's Nabatean Agriculture, translated into Arabic from an earlier Aramaic work, discussed the weather forecasting of atmospheric changes and signs from the planetary astral alterations; signs of rain based on observation of the lunar phases; and weather forecasts based on the movement of winds.

 Ancient weather forecasting methods usually relied on observed patterns of events, also termed pattern recognition.
 For example, it was observed that if the sunset was particularly red, the following day often brought fair weather.
 This experience accumulated over the generations to produce weather lore.
 However, not all of these predictions prove reliable, and many of them have since been found not to stand up to rigorous statistical testing.